EthanVIII/finchly/README.md

 # World Topology

-The current default topology is $\mathbb{R}^2$ as a bounded grid with Moore neighbourhood.
+The current default topology is a bounded $\mathbb{R}^2$ with Moore neighbourhood.
 A finch in this topology may only interact with neighbouring finches.

 There will also be support for a 2D toriodal grid with Moore neighbourhood, and a fully connected topology.
 In the latter, each finch is a neighbour to every other finch.